BACKGROUND

 CREATIVE WRITING

 Jessica is a fiction, memoir, and screenwriter as well as a poet.
 Her creative writing has appeared in more than twenty fine literary journals, including War, Literature, and the Arts, Word Riot, Red River Review, New Madrid, Conceptions Southwest, Malpais Review, and Stone Soup Magazine.
-She has earned recognition in national writing competitions, won genre contests, and was a Jack Kent Cooke Graduate Arts scholarship nominee for students with artistic or creative promise.
+She has earned recognition in national writing competitions, been included in short story anthologies, won genre contests, and was a Jack Kent Cooke Graduate Arts scholarship nominee for students with artistic or creative promise.

-Her thriller screenplay, "Bound to Burn" was represented at the American Film Market in 2025.
-She has finished her first novel-length epic crime family thriller, "Blood Gilt" and is working on publication.
+Her first screenplay, "Bound to Burn" was represented at the American Film Market in 2025.

 EDITORIAL WORK